 Céline, whose practice extends to fashion as a medium for social and environmental change, comments that there are many actors in the field who resist change, but she remains optimistic: “Of course, the industry is going to change but, let’s rewind back to 2001, when fashion, education, governments, and the media were all afraid of the Internet and the Internet shook every single industry, starting with music, rendering the object obsolete […].
 Right now, climate justice is about to do the same thing to every single sector.”
 She stresses the necessity, in this moment, of performing anti-racist, anti-colonial work on ourselves, partaking, as she puts it, “in the urgent unlearning of harmful paradigms and systems that limit our beliefs and, therefore, our actions.”
 Still, Céline also accepts that transformation of this kind cannot happen overnight, and that there are no pure or perfect approaches either: “It’s messy,” she says, “but we have to do it.”

 This recognition of the messiness inherent in the work comes at a critical moment for Slow Factory.
-Both the organisation and Céline herself were put under serious scrutiny in an article published on February 13th, 2023.
+Both the organisation and Céline herself were put under serious scrutiny in a Vogue Business article published on February 13th, 2023.
 When we speak, Céline chooses not to comment on it.
 But she does address one question which the article raises and which is both interesting and important: how can we make a difference, transform the world into a better place, while forced to do so from within, while compromised, to put it differently, by the current conditions of possibility?
 A huge part of this process, we seem to agree, and which may not be something we can easily measure or quantify, concerns the stories we tell about our past and present, so as to make alternative futures possible.
 As another lover of tentacular thinking, American feminist scholar Donna Haraway puts it, “It matters what matters we use to think other matters with […] It matters what stories make worlds, what worlds make stories.”

 At present, and while Céline is laboring towards a “personal mythology” book that will tell her own story, her team is experimenting with bacteria at their Slowhide lab, which, she says, “will be part of the Slow Factory Institute very soon.”
 “We are vertically farming bacteria,” she explains, “feeding it tea and coffee waste, and it’s growing.
 And it’s weaving, bacterial nano-cellulose, which looks and feels like skin.”
 What stories, one wonders, might emerge there?
 Céline who, too, is curious, observes that we have a lot to learn from our tiny ancestors.